jorgschonau/jorgschonau.github.io/sentiments.md

 ## Visualisations

-THe main part of the project was actually producing visulisations using Tableau, so without further ado, here they are:
+The main part of the project was actually producing visulisations using Tableau, so without further ado, here they are:

 [Visualisations](sentiments_multiple.html)